runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 The neat thing about RequestManager is that its a simple chain-of-command executor.
 It doesn't care much about what your requests are, just that it can execute them.
 It is *interface* driven instead of imperative.
 Thus we remove the complexity attached to the method name and signature, replacing it instead with an interface that rarely if ever will change.

-Which means our refactor now still take three forms but the change looks different.
+Which means our refactor still may take three forms, but the change looks different.

 1. We could update the existing builder to migrate all requests simultaneously
 2. We could change the builder signature to have an options argument to which we pass the version